 Completion of each of the following with a grade of C- or better: Mathematics 160 or 165, 253, 274, 311; SC 212; one three- or four-credit course from Computer Science; three additional three- or four-credit courses selected from mathematics courses numbered 200 or above; one “Topics” course in mathematics numbered 400 or above (excluding 484).
 The department recommends that Mathematics 274 be completed before the end of the sophomore year.

 Requirements for the Honors Program in Mathematics or Mathematical Sciences

 An honors program is available for students majoring in mathematics and mathematical sciences who have a grade point average of at least 3.25 in all mathematics and statistics courses numbered 200 or higher and who complete an additional, preapproved program of independent study in the major (Mathematics 484 or Statistics 484) culminating in both a written paper and a colloquium presentation.
 Students who successfully complete the requirements and who receive recommendation from the department will graduate with “Honors in Mathematics” or with “Honors in Mathematical Sciences.”

 Requirements for the Minor in Mathematics

 Six three- or four-credit mathematics courses numbered 121 or above, including Mathematics 122 or 162, Mathematics 253, and at least one course at the 300 level or above.
 Statistics 212 may substitute for one of the elective mathematics courses.

-The point scale for retention of the majors and minor applies to all courses in the majors/minor.
-No requirement for the majors or minor may be taken satisfactory/unsatisfactory.
+The point scale for retention of the majors and minors applies to all courses in the majors/minors.
+No requirement for the majors or minors may be taken satisfactory/unsatisfactory.